I have my own reality show. At least it feels that way when I look on the internet.

 Even those extra pounds of weight can tell a story of a life that is not full of the worry of when the next meal will come from.
 Can we be grateful that we have enough to eat instead of bitter that our body is not the way we want it to look?

 Culture has told us the lie that our young face or our perfect body or our beautiful skin is what makes us beautiful.
 That is not the truth.
 The unrelenting strength that it took to walk every difficult step to become who you are right now, even as you read these words, is what makes you beautiful.

 Stop for a moment and think about this.
-When you think of yourself and your value, do you attach it to something as shallow as how much you weigh or the clothes that you wear or your youth?
-I don’t shame you if you do…it is obvious from this post that do it too.
+When you ponder yourself and your value, do you attach it to things like how much you weigh or the clothes that you wear or your youth?
+I don’t shame you if you do…it is obvious from this post that I do it too.
 It is ingrained in our culture to place value on those things.
 But maybe we can become counterculture by valuing instead the love that has written our days, the mercy that has been in every line, the beauty that is found on every page.

 I have grown weary of this watching my own reality show and not liking the main character scenario.
 Perhaps it is time for us to start a revolution.
 A revolution that starts when we believe that our unsurrendering spirit is what always has and always will make us ravishing.